 Attendance is required and necessary for your success.
-This class requires attendance twice per week at the scheduled class time.
-You are committing to attend class for the duration of each class period each week.
+This class consists of two 3-hour courses that are paired to provide additional support for students attempting ENGL1301.
+This class requires attendance twice per week at the scheduled class times for BOTH ENGL1301 & INRW0300.
+You are committing to attend class for the duration of both classes for each class period each week.
 Do not schedule work, appointments, or other activities during class time if at all possible.
 When you miss class, you will be counted absent, which has a negative impact on your outcomes.
 You may also miss graded participation activities that cannot be made up.
 It is your responsibility to be present for scheduled classes.